rimas-kudelis/webmin-hiawatha/README.md

 ## Installation

+It's probably easiest to use the Webmin Configuration module to add Hiawatha module to your setup.
+You can either download a release package from GitHub, or build one yourself using the supplied `makepackage.sh` script (note you have to run it while in the directory in which it resides).
+The script will create a `hiawatha.wbm.gz` file for you.

+To install the module, do the following:

+1. Login to Webmin as root and go to Webmin → Webmin Configuration → Webmin Modules.
+2. In the Install tab (default), choose how you want to install the file: if you have it on your server, choose "From local file" and navigate to it, otherwise choose "From uploaded file" and upload it from your computer.
+3. List Webmin users to whom you want to grant access to this plugin, or select "Grant access to all Webmin users".
+4. Click "Install Module".

+After performing these steps, you should find this plugin in the Servers category.
+There are a few additional steps to perform though, so read on.

-**Note: I looked up all paths in a Debian server.
+**Note: I looked up the paths below on a Debian server.
 They might be different in other distributions and/or operating systems.
 Be smart and adapt them if necessary.**

-To install, place all files in `/usr/share/webmin/hiawatha/`, then enable the module for the users which should have access to it (I edited /etc/webmin/webmin.acl to achieve that, but I suspect it should be doable from the web interface as well).

 Virtual hosts managed by this module will be stored in their own snippet files in `/etc/hiawatha/sites-available/`, and enabled by creating symlinks in `/etc/hiawatha/sites-enabled/`.
 You should create these directories as root:
 ```